-Gazprom and Slovenia reached agreement on South Stream16.
-November 2012. / SEE Energy News
+Gazprom and Slovenia reached agreement on South Stream, SEE Energy News

 Russian gas major Gazprom has signed a final deal with a Slovenian counterpart to build the Slovenian stretch of the South Stream gas pipeline project to deliver gas from Russia under the Black Sea to Europe.

 The deal was signed in the presence of Russian Prime Minister Dmitry Medvedev by Gazprom CEO Alexei Miller and the General Manager of Slovenia’s transmission system operator Plinovodi Marjan Eberlinc.
 The Russian company has signed similar deals with Hungary and Serbia.